 10) It may ask to rescan adapter, click yes.
 Now you can see the FreeNAS iSCSI disk listed under devices.

-11) So far, we have setup the VMware vSphere (ESXi4) server to detect FreeNAS iSCSI disk through its software adapter.
-Still the iSCSI disk is not added as storage for ESXi4 server.
-To add this iSCSI disk as vSphere storage go to Storage option under configuration.
-(Shown in step -3).
+11) So far, we have set up the VMware vSphere (ESXi) server to detect FreeNAS iSCSI disk through its software adapter.
+Still, the iSCSI disk is not added as storage in the ESXi4 server.
+To add this iSCSI disk as vSphere storage go to Storage option under configuration (Shown in step -3).
 Click on Add storage as shown below.

 12) Select Disk/LUN and press Next.
-Now FreeNAS iSCSI disk will be appeared.
+Now FreeNAS iSCSI disk will appear.
 Select it and click Next.
-Following message will appear once successfully added.
+The following message will appear once successfully added.

 13) Give a name for datastore and click Next.

-14) Next screen for formatting, other than any special requirement leave the default block size and enable maximum size.
+14) Next screen for formatting, leave the default block size and enable maximum size.
 Press Next.

 15) Here we go, it’s done.
-Final display shows the data store details.
-We successfully added FreeNAS iSCSI disks to VMware vSphere (ESXi4) data center.
-Click Finish.
+The final display will show the data store details.
+We successfully added FreeNAS iSCSI disks to VMware vSphere (ESXi) data centre.
+Click Finish to complete the setup.

-I’m sure these steps will be helpful to add FreeNAS or any other iSCSI disks to VMware vSphere ( ESXi 4) server.
-Don’t forget to take snapshot of ESXi 4 before and after these steps.
+I’m sure these steps will be helpful to add FreeNAS or any other iSCSI disks to VMware vSphere (ESXi) server.
+Don’t forget to take a snapshot of the ESXi virtual machine before and after these steps.

-Let me know if you face a problem with these methods, and if this is useful just drop a comment.
+Let me know if you face a problem with these methods.
+If this guide is useful, do drop me a comment below.